 Procurement data can suggest when certain parts are due for replacement so that you could pitch an early delivery to the buyer.
-Feedback from sales reps and support agents can suggest how you can improve after-sales services — introduce better delivery schedules, improve warranty or expand the scope of installation/training services.
+Feedback from sales reps and support agents can suggest how you can improve after-sales services, such as introducing better delivery schedules, improving warranty or expanding the scope of installation/training services.

 Ecommerce greatly increases your bandwidth for processing orders without the need to attract more distributors or hire extra sales reps.
 Items that don't need any customization can be instantly sold to the buyers without in-person contact.

-According to Google, 58% of B2B industrial manufacturer buyers start their research online with a product (e.g. a tire), then follow up with a brand.
-Your ecommerce website can be SEO-optimized to receive traffic from search engines for both types of queries — product and brand-name ones.
-So that more buyers get familiar with your brand and full product range.
+According to Google, 58% of B2B industrial manufacturer buyers start their research online with a product, then follow up with a brand.
+You can SEO-optimize your ecommerce website to receive traffic from search engines for both types of queries — product and brand-name ones — so that more buyers get familiar with your brand and full product range.

-With full access to customer data, you can employ an array of ecommerce analytics solutions to boost CX and increase sales.
-For example:
+With full access to customer data, you can employ an array of ecommerce analytics solutions to boost CX and increase sales:

 B2B customers have an array of sales channels to choose from — distributors, channel partners, online marketplaces, resellers.
 Your main goal is to provide an easier purchasing experience for them via ecommerce.

-Here are 5 steps to make that happen.
+Here are five steps to make that happen.

 A “company website” is where representatives of all three age groups land during the early stages of their research.
-What's more, it's the go-to place for returning buyers, ready to re-order.
-And those seeking after-service.
+What's more, it's the go-to place for returning buyers who are ready to re-order and those seeking after-service.

-Delightful CX is a major attractor for modern B2B consumers.
-To capture a bigger B2B market share, prioritize the next 4 steps when building your ecommerce store.
+An engaging customer experience is a major attractor for modern B2B consumers.
+To capture a bigger B2B market share, prioritize the next four steps when building your ecommerce store.

 Unlike B2C, B2B brands cater to a smaller universe of shoppers with highly specific needs.
-The knowledge of who your ideal buyers are, where they dwell and how you can best serve them has to stand in the mortar of your e-store.
+The knowledge of who your ideal buyers are, where they live and how you can best serve them has to stand in the mortar of your online store.

 Start with preliminary online market research:

-Then get to the virtual drawing board and start mapping the main customer navigation flows through your website.
+Then, get to the virtual drawing board and start mapping the main customer navigation flows through your website.
 It's good to have a UX/UI designer at this point.
-Your goal is to envision how a potential buyer will move — from the homepage to the shopping cart — and determine what could help them progress faster.
+Your goal is to envision how a potential buyer will shop and determine what could help them progress faster.

-For the first product category, you can create a B2C-like shopping experience online that includes:
+For the first product category, you can create B2C-like online experiences that include:

 With an array of out-of-the-box B2B ecommerce solutions such as BigCommerce, you don't need to start the development process from scratch.
-Instead, you can leverage premade core commerce features, visual design tools, plug-ins and integrations to assemble your online store.
+Instead, you can leverage premade, core ecommerce features, visual design tools, plug-ins and integrations to assemble your online store.
 This can save you time and costs on pre-launch.